-Listed Building/Conservation Area: Grade II listed buildings
+Listed Building/Conservation Area: Grade II listed

+buildings

-8.15 On 14th January 2000 the Council granted a certificate of lawful existing use of the site as a milk bottling and distribution depot with ancillary related uses including office, retail, storage and residential (EAST/960/99).
+granted a certificate of lawful existing use of the site as a milk bottling and distribution depot with ancillary related uses including office, retail, storage and residential (EAST/960/99).
+On 6th December 2012 the Council received a planning application for alterations to the listed farmhouse to form two dwellings, alterations to and the conversion of the listed outbuildings for form three dwellings, the development of 27 houses and the formation of new public open space (P/3075/12).